Southwest: Arkansas, Louisiana, New Mexico, Oklahoma, & Texas

 - New Mexico Achievement Gap Research Alliance

 This alliance seeks to identify obstacles to success and reduce achievement gaps among American Indian and Hispanic students.
-Additionally, the alliance seeks to address the needs of underachieving schools as well as increase students' college and career readiness, access, and completion throughout the state.
-Alliance members consist of staff from district, regional, state, university, and nonprofit groups.
+The alliance also seeks to address the needs of underachieving schools as well as increase students' college and career readiness, access, and completion throughout the state.

 - New Mexico Prekindergarten Research Alliance